Consistency Deep Equilibrium Models: Related Works

 \paragraph{Deep Equilibrium Models.} DEQs~\cite{bai2019deq} represent a significant departure from traditional deep learning architectures by defining the network's output as the fixed point of a nonlinear transformation.
 This implicit formulation allows for constant-memory training via the implicit function theorem, decoupling the depth of the model from the cost of storing intermediate activations.
 Many theoretical studies~\cite{ling2023global,2021A,wu2024separation,sun2024understanding} have investigated the convergence, stability, and expressive capacity of DEQs, highlighting their advantages.
 Meanwhile, a substantial body of recent works have successfully extended this paradigm to various specialized domains, including sequence modeling~\cite{bai2019deq, bai2021ndeq}, graph-structured data~\cite{IGNN, EIGNN, MIGNN}, and high-resolution vision tasks like optical flow estimation~\cite{bai2022deep} and object detection~\cite{wang2023deep,bai2020mdeq}.
 During the training process, several techniques like~\cite{blondel2022efficient,geng2021training} have been developed to remarkably improve efficiency of the backward pass.
 A closely related work~\cite{ding2023two} connects DEQs and Neural ODEs through homotopy continuation, introducing a new implicit model family that interpolates between equilibrium and continuous-time dynamics.
 Our work takes a different perspective: rather than altering the model formulation, we focus on the solver dynamics of DEQs and accelerate inference by enforcing consistency across truncated iterations.

 \paragraph{Fixed-point Solvers for Deep Equilibrium Models.} Despite their theoretical elegance and strong empirical performance, reaching the equilibrium state $\vz^\star$ necessitates an iterative root-finding procedure.
 Early implementations relied on simple Picard iterations, which often suffer from slow or non-guaranteed convergence, introducing significant inference-time latency and serving as the primary bottleneck for DEQ deployment~\cite{ling2024deep,liu2024scalable}.
 To accelerate this process, quasi-Newton methods such as Broyden’s method~\cite{broyden1965class} and Anderson Acceleration (AA)~\cite{walker2011anderson} have been widely adopted as the default forward-pass solvers.
 Further refinements have introduced monotone operator theory to provide convergence guarantees~\cite{winston2020monotone} or Jacobian-free approximation techniques to bypass expensive second-order computations~\cite{fung2022jfb}.
-However, these speedup effect of traditional solvers is still minimal in practice~\cite{bai2021ndeq}, maintaining a substantial latency gap between implicit and explicit models.
+However, the practical speedups of traditional solvers remain limited~\cite{bai2021ndeq}, maintaining a substantial latency gap between implicit and explicit models.

 A parallel line of research explores learning-based acceleration, such as amortized initializations~\cite{huang2021textrm}, which predict the initial state via a lightweight encoder, and Neural DEQ Solvers~\cite{bai2021ndeq}, which replace generic iterations with a learned solver.
 Despite these advances, such methods still focus on local step-to-step transitions and require multiple sequential iterations to reach equilibrium.
 Unlike previous works that focus on local iterative refinement, C-DEQ learns a consistency mapping that projects any intermediate state directly to the final equilibrium, effectively leapfrogging the solver trajectory and achieving equilibrium in just a few steps.